-The authorized capital of the Corporation consists of an unlimited number of preference shares, issuable in series, and an unlimited number of Common Shares, of which 56,209,001 Common Shares are issued and outstanding as at March 26, 2012.
+The authorized capital of the Corporation consists of an unlimited number of preference shares, issuable in series, and an unlimited number of Common Shares, of which no preference shares and 58,209,001 Common Shares are issued and outstanding as at March 22, 2013.
 Each Common Share carries one vote in respect of each matter to be voted upon at the Meeting.
-Holders of outstanding Common Shares of record at the close of business on March 28, 2012 are entitled to vote at the Meeting except to the extent that a person has transferred any Common Shares after that date and the transferee of such Common Shares establishes proper ownership and requests not later than 10 days before the Meeting that the transferee's name be included in the list of Shareholders eligible to vote at the Meeting.
+Holders of outstanding Common Shares of record at the close of business on March 22, 2013 are entitled to vote at the Meeting except to the extent that a person has transferred any Common Shares after that date and the transferee of such Common Shares establishes proper ownership and requests not later than 10 days before the Meeting that the transferee's name be included in the list of Shareholders eligible to vote at the Meeting.